acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 For the longest time, however, no one but me actually read them.
 When I contribute to other projects, I definitely try to have useful, clear commit messages and you should, too.*
 8. Run `clang-format` using the project's [.clang-format].
-9. Run `clang-tidy` using the project's [.clang-tidy].
+9. Run `clang-tidy` using the project's [clang-tidy.sh].
 10. Open a pull request against the develop branch of the main repository (which is the default).
-[Travis-CI] will test it against combinations of Linux (Ubuntu 14.04), MacOS, clang, and gcc, so ensure that your code compiles on both platforms with both compilers.
+[Travis-CI] will test it against combinations of Linux (Ubuntu 16.04), MacOS, clang, and gcc, so ensure that your code compiles on both platforms with both compilers.
-11. All pull requests must pass [Travis-CI] and [AppVeyor] to be accepted.
+11. All pull requests must pass [Travis-CI] (and eventually [AppVeyor]) to be accepted.
 In particular, look at results from git whitespace checks (`git diff --check HEAD^`), [ClangFormat], [ClangTidy], [Valgrind], [Codecov], and [SonarCloud] .
 12. I will get to your change as soon as I can.
 Feel free to ping me on [Gitter] with any questions.